 If you’re in, do three things:

 1. Reply to this chain and say “yes”

-2. Copy this entire message and send it to ten other friends or family members.
+2. Copy this entire message and send it to 5 (or more!) other friends or family members.

 Then, stay tuned for more call-in alerts via text at urgent moments.
 When they come, copy and paste them to your text tree.